klepas/fuckyouimaplatypus-site/index.md

 +=============+================+============+====================+==================+================+
   09:00-09:45   Doors open / registration
   09:45-10:30   Keynote by lin_s
-  10:30-12:00   Antennas         Hardware     Lockpicking          CTF 101            Drones
+  10:30-12:00   Antennas         Hardware     Lockpicking          CTFs 102           Drones
-                by Chris + Ash   by Silvio    (by topy + klepas)   by ctkris          by Mike + Jeff
+                by Chris + Ash   by Silvio    (by topy + klepas)   by ctfkris+lin_s   by Mike + Jeff
   12:00-13:00   SDR              Browser      + CTF                Red Star           Doorbells
                 by pamela        by Paul      (by muld0r)          by David           by Tres
   13:00-14:00   Lunch